-- Robust, when the median of the attribute is more than 6; - Medium, when the median of the attribute is between 3 and 6; - Delicate, when the median of the attribute is less than 3.
+- Robust, when the median of the attribute is more than 6.0; - Medium, when the median of the attribute is between 3.0 and 6.0; - Delicate, when the median of the attribute is less than 3.0.

+Fruitiness

-Fruitiness Set of olfactory sensations characteristic of the oil which depends on the variety of olive and comes from sound, fresh olives in which neither green nor ripe fruitiness predominates.
+Set of olfactory sensations characteristic of the oil which depends on the variety of olive and comes from sound, fresh olives in which neither green nor ripe fruitiness predominates.
+It is perceived directly and/or through the back of the green fruit, depends on the variety of olive and comes from green, sound, fresh olives.
 It is perceived directly and/or through the back of the nose.

-Green fruitiness Set of olfactory sensations characteristic of the oil which is reminiscent of green fruit, depends on the variety of olive and comes from green, sound, fresh olives.
+Green fruitiness Set of olfactory sensations characteristic of the oil which is reminiscent of fruit, depends on the variety of olive and comes from sound, fresh olives.
 It is perceived directly and/or through the back of the nose.

-Ripe fruitiness Set of olfactory sensations characteristic of the oil which is reminiscent of ripe fruit, depends on the variety of olive and comes from sound, fresh olives.
-It is perceived directly and/or through the back of the nose.
+Ripe fruitiness Set of olfactory sensations characteristic of the oil which is reminiscent of ripe gustatory and tactile sensation where the median of the bitter and/or pungent attributes is two points higher than the median of the fruitiness.